sergei-iliev/ravendb/README.md

 }
 ```
 ## Session and Unit of Work pattern
 For any operation we want to perform on RavenDB, we start by obtaining a new Session object from the document store.
 The Session object will contain everything we need to perform any operation necessary.
-Much like JPA's Hibernate implementation, the RavenDB Session also
-implements the Unit of Work pattern which has several implications in the context of a single session:
+Much like JPA's Hibernate implementation, the RavenDB Session is also expressed by the Unit of Work pattern which has several implications in the context of a single session:
 * Batching requests to save expensive remote calls.
 * Single document (identified by its ID) always resolves to the same instance.
 * Change tracking for all the entities that it has either loaded or stored.

 In contrast to a DocumentStore,  Session is a lightweight object and can be created more frequently.
 For example, in web applications, a common (and recommended) pattern is to create a session per request.

 ## CRUD operations